-Up to this point, we have already seen how diverse and powerful TensorFlow Ecosystem is for end-to-end deep modeling.
+Up to this point, we have already seen how diverse and powerful the TensorFlow Ecosystem is for end-to-end deep modeling.

-I thought the fun way to end this article may be to invite you to play with neural networks using TensorFlow playground, made with
+I thought the fun way to end this article may be to invite you to play with neural networks using the TensorFlow playground, made with

 You will see how deep learning starts to make sense by playing with things like activation functions, regularization techniques, different types of input data, layers and neurons, and different problem types (regression and classification).